Z23599848/SoftwareEngineering/README.md

-# StudyBuddy
+# Unimatch

 ## Project Overview
-StudyBuddy is a group software engineering project designed to support university students in organising their study activities, connecting with peers, and improving collaboration and wellbeing.
+Unimatch is a group software engineering project designed to support university students in organising their study activities, connecting with peers, and improving collaboration and wellbeing.

 ## Project Status
 This project is currently in **Sprint 2**, focusing on planning, analysis, and development environment setup.